rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 * SSLCertificateKeyFile - the key you generated when creating your certificate signing request
 * SSLCertificateChainFile - the certificate from your certificate provider, often called the intermediate certificate

-Next, take everything live and if there are no errors starting the web service and if going to your website reveals `https` without errors, you are ready to go.
+Take everything live and if no errors exist when starting the web service, and if going to your website reveals `https` without errors, you are ready to go.

 ## Taking it live